zzzprojects/docs/entityframework-extensions.net/pages/articles/v7-100-0-0-include-graph.md

 | Memory | 400 MB | 2000 MB | 1800 MB |
 | Performance | 10s | 48s | 58s |

-From these observations, the `LegacyIncludeGraph` consumes marginally more memory compared to `SaveChanges`, but offer better performance.
+From these observations, the `LegacyIncludeGraph` consumes marginally more memory compared to `SaveChanges`, but offers better performance.

 The new `IncludeGraph` consumes around **20% of the memory** that its predecessor did and can perform bulk operations **5 times faster**.
 This memory savings can be even more significant in projects that often use bulk operations, as the garbage collector now has fewer objects to manage.